jchatel/quickmail-next-docs/email-accounts/buying-gmail-accounts-with-quickmail.md

 ## Why Buy Google Email Accounts in QuickMail?

-- **Create new Google inboxes in just a few clicks** — no manual setup needed.
+- **Create new Google inboxes in just a few clicks** — No manual setup needed.
 Each email account is automatically added to your QuickMail workspace.
 - **Skip the technical headaches** — QuickMail automatically configures DNS records (SPF, DKIM, DMARC) and custom tracking domains for optimal deliverability.
-- **Built-in Stealth Mode** — email accounts purchased with QuickMail use their own Gmail API, so Gmail sees emails as sent directly from the user, not a third party.
-This reduces the chance of being flagged and improves deliverability.
-You can start sending from day one as long as you keep the volume low.
-No more waiting for 2 weeks.
+- **Built-in Stealth Mode** — Email accounts purchased through QuickMail include Stealth Mode.
+This feature connects each account through its own Gmail API, so Gmail recognizes the emails as being sent directly by the account owner rather than through a third-party platform.
+This reduces the risk of Gmail flagging the sending activity and can help improve deliverability.
+With Stealth Mode, you can start sending emails from day one instead of waiting two weeks—just begin with a low daily volume and increase it gradually.
 - **Premium Auto-Warmer** — QuickMail's Auto-Warmer is currently only available for email accounts purchased with QuickMail.
 It generates realistic email exchanges within a trusted group of high-deliverability accounts, helping your emails land in the inbox more consistently.
 - **Lower monthly cost** — Gmail email accounts with QuickMail cost $4/month per email account, significantly less than buying directly from Google Workspace or other providers.